Overview

 Sports & Culture

-Skibbereen Rowing Club produced Olympic medalists Paul and Gary O’Donovan and Fintan McCarthy.
-The town also supports Gaelic football (O’Donovan Rossa GAA), rugby, golf (Skibbereen & West Carbery Golf Course) and a lively pub scene (Tanyard, Kearney’s Well, Horse and Hound, Corner Bar, Ilen Bar).
+Skibbereen Rowing Club has produced Olympic medalists Paul and Gary O’Donovan and Fintan McCarthy.
+The town also supports Gaelic football (O’Donovan Rossa GAA), rugby, and golf at Skibbereen & West Carbery Golf Course.
+Evening culture centres around a lively pub scene, with venues like Tanyard, Kearney’s Well, Horse and Hound, Corner Bar, and Ilen Bar regularly hosting live traditional music.

 Getting Here

-- By road: The N71 connects Skibbereen to Cork City (≈1 h 20 min) and to the Mizen and Beara peninsulas.
+- By road: The N71 connects Skibbereen to Cork City (≈1 h 20 min) and provides direct access to the Mizen and Beara peninsulas.

 - By bus: Bus Éireann route 237 runs every two hours from Cork, stopping in Skibbereen and continuing to Baltimore, Ballydehob and Schull.
-Route 270 links Killarney to Skibbereen year‑round.
-A local service runs Mon‑Fri to Bantry (08:00 – 16:00).
+Route 270 links Killarney to Skibbereen year-round.
+A local service runs Monday–Friday to Bantry (08:00–16:00).

-- By air: The nearest airport is Cork International (≈85 km).
-Car hire and shuttle services are available.
+- By air: Cork International Airport is approximately 85 km away.
+Car hire and shuttle services operate daily.

-The Community Tourist Office on North Street is open Monday‑Friday 10:00 – 14:00.
-Staff can provide maps, event listings and booking assistance.
+The Community Tourist Office on North Street operates Monday–Friday, 10:00–14:00.
+Staff provide detailed maps, event listings, and booking assistance for local activities.

 | Service | Opening Hours |